irisdum/cGAN_sent2_sim/README.md

 # sent2-cloud-remover

-This project aim at first using the method of conditional Generative adversial Network on Sentinel 1 and Sentinel 2 in order to be able to recreate Sentinel 2 images from previous Sentinel2 and 1 and current Sentinel 1.

-- Training of the conditional Generative Adversial Network (done, some clean of the code required)
-- Assessing  the results of the simulated image
-- Assessing the performance on changed area
+These software codes can be used for non-profit academic research only.
+They are distributed under the terms of the GNU general public license v3.

+Code corresponding to **INSERT PAPER NAME*

 ## The environment :
-First you can use the specific training condo environment : env/training_env.yaml :
+Use the specific training conda environment : env/training_env.yaml :

 ```bash
 conda env create -f env/training_env.yaml